Nolte: Nearly Two-Thirds of Black Americans Oppose Gwen Berry-Style Flag Dis

 Think about it…

-In the movie Malcolm X, there’s a scene (from Malcolm X’s autobiography) where a young Malcolm (the only black kid in his class) talks of his aspirations of becoming a lawyer.
+In the movie Malcolm X, there is a scene (from Malcolm X’s autobiography) where a young Malcolm (the only black kid in his class) talks of his aspirations of becoming a lawyer.
 After the white teacher gets little Malcolm alone, he crushes Malcolm’s dream.
 Be realistic, the teacher basically says.
 You’re black in America.
 You can never succeed.
 Be a carpenter instead.

 Director Spike Lee portrays this moment for what it is: a virulent act of “well-intended” racism.
 How else can you interpret a teacher telling a child he cannot succeed in America because he’s black?
 How else can you interpret a teacher crushing a child’s dreams with what were lies in pre-Civil Rights America and are even bigger lies today?